scale-tone/kee-shepherd/key-shepherd-vscode/README.md

   <img src="https://user-images.githubusercontent.com/5447190/142771583-53e80244-4a6d-4204-8328-49730ac927fb.png" width="400">

-**IMPORTANT: KeyShepherd does not store your actual secret values, only cryptographically strong salted SHA256 hashes of them (plus their lengths and positions in files).** Yet still, even this information might be somewhat useful for a potential attacker, so please make sure that secret metadata never gets leaked.
+**IMPORTANT: KeyShepherd does not store your actual secret values, only links to them and cryptographically strong salted SHA256 hashes of them (plus secret lengths and positions in files).** Yet still, even this information might be somewhat useful for a potential attacker, so please make sure that secret metadata never gets leaked.

 ## Requirements